-GO PUBLIC: A Day in the Life of PUSD will be a two-hour video document of one entire day in the Pasadena Unified School District.
+GO PUBLIC: A Day in the Life of an American School District is a 90-minute documentary of one entire day in the Pasadena Unified School District.
 Pasadena is a racially and economically diverse community in Southern California with 28 public school campuses.
-GO PUBLIC will tell the story of one full day from sun up to long after sundown.
+GO PUBLIC tells the story of one full day from sun up to long after sundown.

-This project is important now because too much focus has been placed on what is broken in public school education.
-There is room for improvement, but we also want to capture the good things that go on every day in our public schools, the teamwork it takes and the textured richness for those involved.
-By telling the stories of individuals that work and participate in the schools, we will encourage viewers to become informed and compassionate advocates for their community public schools.
+This project is important now because too much focus has been placed on what is supposedly broken in public school education.
+There is room for improvement, but our cameras captured the many good things that go on every day in our public schools, the teamwork it takes and the textured richness for those involved.
+By telling the stories of individuals that work and participate in the schools, we encourage viewers to become informed and compassionate advocates for their community public schools.